bLightZP/Zoom-Player-emby-jellyfin-client-plugin/README.md

-The Delphi helper functions used by Zoom Player to communicate with Emby and Jellyfin media servers.
+The Delphi helper functions used by Zoom Player to communicate with Plex, Emby and Jellyfin media servers.

 The following functions are supported: